Virginia State Route 662 (Fairfax County): Westfields Boulevard

 SR 662 continues past the Sully Station shopping center and through an interchange with SR 28 (Sully Road), then past office parks before ending at SR 657 (Walney Road).
 Approaching this T intersection northbound on SR 662, traffic for southbound SR 657 turns right while northbound SR 657 continues straight.
 Westfields Boulevard is a four to six lane divided highway.

 History

 Prior to 1990, SR 662 followed Poplar Tree Road across VA 28 and the southern section of Chantilly.
 The completion of the widening of Route 28 (plus the construction of the north end of Sully Station shopping center) made Poplar Tree Road discontinuous, separating its Centreville and Chantilly sections.
-Westfields Boulevard had been built in the late 1980s, but the SR 662 designation was not officially moved onto it until nearly twenty years later.
+Westfields Boulevard was built in the late 1980s, but the SR 662 designation was not officially moved onto it until nearly twenty years later.
 The Chantilly segment of Poplar Tree Road was renumbered in the late 2000s.